cronvel/smart-preprocessor/README.md

 It is possible to define aliases.
 Each alias is bound to a particular switch.

-When an expression involve a switch that has aliases, the preprocessor will try to perform alias substitution on both the switch's value and the value against whom the switch is compared.
+When an expression involves a switch that has aliases, the preprocessor will try to perform *alias substitution* on both the switch's value and the value against whom the switch is compared.

 The syntax of alias definition is `//# <switch> # <alias> ~ <value>`.